 The Lake District

-Top 10 things to do in Grasmere…
+Top 10 Things to do in Grasmere…

 See Grasmere from a new perspective whilst rowing out on Grasmere Lake.
 Hire a boat from the shore at Faeryland and explore the water which stretches one mile long.
 You can take an hour out on the water and make your way around the lake as you take in the fantastic views of the surrounding fells.

 Allan Bank opened its doors to the public for the first time ever in March 2012.
 It is the perfect place to relax in front of the warm fire on a winter’s day whilst children play.
 Once home to famous poet William Wordsworth and National Trust founder Canon Rawnsley, the house has been partially restored, offering the opportunity to see and touch the many layers of this home’s charming history.

 There are many idyllic trails around Grasmere, all varying in length.
-Helm Crag (Lion and the Lamb) (3.5 Miles) can be seen from our Valley View rooms, this walk is the perfect introduction to hiking in the Lake District, requiring moderate effort and offering awesome views.
+Helm Crag (Lion and the Lamb) (3.5 Miles) can be seen from our Valley View rooms.
+This walk is the perfect introduction to hiking in the Lake District, requiring moderate effort and offering awesome views.
 Loughrigg (5 miles) is one of Wainwright’s ‘midget mountains’ - more a sprawling hump than a mountain.
 Yet it's an absolute must for anyone on their first visit to this part of the Lake District.
 Alcock Tarn is a great circular walk starting and finishing in Grasmere village.
 The well maintained paths wind and gently climb uphill through the woods of Brackenfell before zig-zagging up the side of Grey Crag and leading you on to Alcock Tarn.